PaulMatencio/frontend-nanodegree-arcade-game/README.md

 -When the player gets 300 points, he gets the next level ( i.e level+1) -Rocks replace some stones when with game level 2 and 3.
 -The rock is an obtacle for the player.
 He can't cross it.
--When the player get 900 points, he win a princess and the game is reloaded
+-When the player get 900 points, the key will be transformed into a princess

 Bugs: